Estate Planning in Reading & Henley

 It may be possible to reduce or eliminate this tax liability with careful planning.
 You may therefore be able to:

 - Protect your assets from the need to fund long term care in later life

-- Protect your nil rate band if you were to die and your partner re-marry
+- Protect your estate if you were to die and your partner re-marry

 - Protect assets passed to children / grandchildren from the risk of them becoming bankrupt or divorced

 Nil Rate Band